rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             f.completed_chunks = ‹infohash› ≫ value ‹chunks›

         The number of chunks in the file completed.
-Just as with term:`f.size_chunks`, this number is inclusive of any chunks that contain only part of the file.
+Just as with :term:`f.size_chunks`, this number is inclusive of any chunks that contain only part of the file.

     f.frozen_path